 WRC3, focused on Group Rally3 cars, aims at privateers and provides an accessible entry point to the rallying world.
 This division fosters grassroots participation, allowing aspiring drivers to gain exposure and experience on the international stage.

-As the WRC continues to evolve, its ability to draw top talent and harness the excitement of rallying across diverse terrains ensures it remains a thrilling spectacle for fans worldwide.
+As the WRC continues to evolve, its ability to draw top talent and harness the excitement of rallying across diverse terrains ensures it remains a competitive spectacle for fans worldwide.
 With each new season, the stakes are raised, and the potential for surprises is ever-present, setting the stage for another year of exhilarating motorsport action.